-This six-lesson program, developed with wellbeing experts and educators, builds students emotional literacy, resilience and agency.
-Each themed lesson includes videos, prompts, posters and educator scripts to spark discussion, support reflection and guide students in exploring emotions and positive futures.
+This six-lesson program, developed by wellbeing experts and educators, builds students emotional literacy, resilience and agency.
+Each lesson includes videos, prompts, posters and educator scripts to spark discussion, support reflection and guide students in exploring emotions and positive futures.

 Watch the introductory video to gain insights from students, teachers and specialists and get started with the resources.